I'm frequently asked, “what are the true start-up costs to becoming a notary loan signing agent?”

 First, let me say that most notaries start out as signing service agents because business is fed directly to you and it’s a good place to practice becoming an expert loan signing agent.

-But the cost associated with starting as a signing service notary is slightly higher because the loan documents are emailed to you and you’ll have to print them out yourself.
+However, the cost associated with starting as a signing service notary is slightly higher because the loan documents are emailed to you and you’ll have to print them out yourself.

 You will next need a couple reams of paper to start so you can print out loan documents.
 It costs about $5-6 per ream, and that cost goes down if you buy in bulk.
-And FYI, you should be able to print out a few sets of loan docs per ream.
+And FYI, you should be able to print out a few sets of loan documents per ream.

 And that’s it!